LordArrin/rss-bridge/README.md

 The legacy `/config/bridges/` directory is no longer supported — the container will emit a warning in the logs on startup.
 Migrate any such bridges to `bridges-v2/` with a proper namespace.

-For a detailed guide on bridge development, see the separate `BRIDGES.md` document.
+For a detailed guide on bridge development, see the [docs](https://github.com/LordArrin/rss-bridge/blob/master/docs/writing-bridges-en.md).

 ## Project Structure